muchomuchacho/continuous-control-ddpg/Report.md

 | Epsilon decay | 0.98 |

 ## Plot of Rewards
-The agent solved the environment in 160 episodes.
-Once that score was reached it was consistently kept until the end of the training run whcih was set for 500 episodes.
+The agent solved the environment in `160` episodes.
+Once that score was reached it was consistently above the required return until the end of the training run which was set for `500 episodes`, reaching a maximum return value of `39.72` multiple times towards the end of the training cycle.

 ![Plot](images/Figure_1.png)